noxone/base64online/README.md

 The most useful base64 tools put together on one page.

-This page is ment to
+This page is ment to collect everything you need around base64 and provide an online tool so you can use it whereever and whenever you need it.

 ## Usage